zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: Evaluation

 \subsection{zkPHIRE}

 We now incorporate the programmable SumCheck unit into a larger accelerator that accelerates the HyperPlonk protocol, zkPHIRE.
 Here, our analysis focuses on yielding high-performance designs.
 In these comparisons, we assume the CPU runs with 32 threads, roughly 296 mm$^2$ in 7nm.
-These experiments assume fixed-prime modular multipliers, which is a common technique seen in prior cryptographic accelerators and libraries \cite{nocap, hyperplonk, libsnark}.
+These experiments assume fixed-prime modular multipliers, which is a common technique seen in prior work \cite{nocap, hyperplonk, libsnark}.